CharlottePouw/crosslingual-complexity-transfer/README.md

 To preprocess the data, run the following scripts (which are located in the `preprocessing` folder):

 - meco --> First, run `extract_meco_texts.py`.
 Then, calculate linguistic features for each txt file using the Profiling-UD tool (sentence-level analysis, presegmented text, http://linguistic-profiling.italianlp.it/).
 Download the csv file called "linguistic profile" and place it in its respective language folder (e.g. `meco/files_per_language/English`).
 Finally, run `preprocess_meco.py`.
 - geco --> First, run `preprocess_geco.py`.
-Then, write the sentences from the 'text' column to a txt file (1 sentence per line).
+Then, write the sentences from the 'text' column in the file `preprocessed_geco_sentence_level.tsv` to a txt file (1 sentence per line).
 Calculate linguistic features for the file using the Profiling-UD tool and place the resulting csv file in the `geco` folder.
-Finally, run `add_ling_feats_geco.py`
+Finally, run `add_ling_feats_geco.py`.
-- pud --> Calculate linguistic features for each language using the Profiling-UD tool and place the resulting csv files in the `pud` folder.
+- pud --> Write the sentences from each language-specific ConLL file to a txt file.
+Calculate linguistic features for each file using the Profiling-UD tool and place the resulting csv files in the `pud` folder.
 Then, run `preprocess_pud.py`.

 ## `scripts`